-One of the things not to miss on Chiloe is to try Curanto a local dish cooked in a dirt-pit covered with leaves works the same way as a pressure-cooker, portions are quite big and enough for two people.
+One of the things not to miss on Chiloe is to try Curanto, a local dish cooked in a dirt-pit covered with leaves that works the same way as a pressure-cooker.
+Portions are quite big and enough for two people.

-There is a ferry connecting the island with the mainland, they leave from Pargua, every day from 6.30 am to 11 pm.
+There is a ferry connecting the island with the mainland.
+They leave Pargua every day from 6.30 am to 11 pm.

 O’Higgins Glacier is located in Southern Patagonia.

-Either way gives you an opportunity to be one of the very few people who see O’Higgins glacier.
-If you decide to do a hike you won’t regret though sometimes it can be a bit tough due to unpredictable Patagonian weather, but as a reward, you get stunning views from the trail over turquoise O’Higgins lake and the blue-grey glacier.
+Either way allows you to be one of the very few people who see the O’Higgins glacier.
+If you decide to do a hike, you won’t regret it though sometimes it can be tough due to unpredictable Patagonian weather.
+As a reward, you get stunning views from the trail over turquoise O’Higgins lake and the blue-grey glacier.